-I am an economic historian with research interests in banking crises, corporate governance, innovation policy, cultural economics, and macroeconomic policymaking.
-My research mostly addresses issues in the business and financial history of the Netherlands, and the economic and social history of Ireland.
+I am a general-purpose economic historian.
+Topics I have studied include historical banking crises, cooperative organisations, culture and religion, famines and sample selection, patents and innovation, and macroeconomic policy formulation and implementation.
+My research has mostly addressed issues in the business and financial history of the Netherlands, and the economic and social history of Ireland.

-Research News I have completed a new working paper on Dutch monetary policymaking during the interwar period (co-authored with Philip Fliers).
-We explore policy formation, implementation and impact, and mix quantitative with qualitative analysis.
+We Buy Any Gold I have a working paper circulating on Dutch monetary policymaking during the interwar period (co-authored with Philip Fliers).
+We explore policy formation, implementation and impact, and mix quantitative with qualitative analysis: